noec764/erpnext/docs/dooks/setting-up/email/email-domain.md

 ### Attachment Limit (MB)

-If you want to limit the size of file attachments for emails sent from within Dooks, you can set that up here.
+If you want to limit the size of file attachments for emails sent from within Dokie, you can set that up here.
 You can enter the max size of attachments in MB.

 ### SMTP Server